ryanallen/words-of-my-perfect-teacher/README.md

 The suffering of change is the suffering that we feel when a state of happiness suddenly changes into suffering.
 One moment we feel fine, satisfied and full after a good meal, and then suddenly we are wracked by violent spasms because of parasites in our stomach.
 One moment we are happy, and the next moment an enemy plunders our wealth or our livestock; or a fire burns down our home; or we are suddenly stricken by sickness or evil influences; or we receive some terrible news&mdash;and immediately we are plunged into suffering.

-For indeed, whatever apparent comfort, happiness or prestige is to be found here in [saṃsāra](#samsara), it lacks the tiniest scrap of constancy or stability, and in the long run can never resist the round of suffering.
+For indeed, whatever apparent comfort, happiness or prestige is to be found here in [saṃsāra](#saṃsāra), it lacks the tiniest scrap of constancy or stability, and in the long run can never resist the round of suffering.
 Therefore, cultivate disenchantment with it all.

 ##### 4.1.2 Suffering upon suffering

 We experience suffering upon suffering when, before one suffering is over, we are subjected to another.
 We get leprosy, and then we break out in boils, too; and then as well as breaking out in boils we get injured.
 Our father dies and then our mother dies soon afterwards.
 We are pursued by enemies and, on top of that, a loved one dies; and so forth.
-No matter where we are reborn in [saṃsāra](#samsara), all our time is spent in one suffering on top of another, without any chance of a moment's happiness.
+No matter where we are reborn in [saṃsāra](#saṃsāra), all our time is spent in one suffering on top of another, without any chance of a moment's happiness.

 ##### 4.1.3 The suffering of everything composite<sup>[53](#53)</sup>

 <details id="53"><summary>Note <sup>53</sup></summary>The expression <i>'du byed kyi sdug sngal</i> which we have translated as <i>"the suffering of everything composite"</i> is explained as follows: <i>rgyu rkyen 'du byed nas sdug sngal 'byung</i>, "<i>when cause and circumstances come together suffering arises</i>."
-It is considered to be the source of the two other basic kinds of suffering and is described as <i>khyab pa</i>, omnipresent or all-pervading, in <a href="#samsara">saṃsāra</a>.
+It is considered to be the source of the two other basic kinds of suffering and is described as <i>khyab pa</i>, omnipresent or all-pervading, in <a href="#saṃsāra">saṃsāra</a>.
 </details><br>

 Now, some of us might think that things are going quite well for us at the moment, and we do not seem to be suffering much.
 In fact, we are totally immersed in the causes of suffering.
 For our very food and clothing, our homes, the adornments and celebrations that give us pleasure, are all produced with harmful actions.
 As everything we do is just a concoction of [negative actions](#negative-action), it can only lead to suffering.
 As examples, consider tea and [tsampa](#tsampa)*